moby/moby/docs/sources/contributing/devenvironment.md

 To checkout a different revision just use `git checkout`{.docutils .literal} with the name of branch or revision number.

-Step 4: Build the Environment[¶](#step-4-build-the-environment "Permalink to this headline")
+Step 4: Build the Environment
 --------------------------------------------------------------------------------------------

 This following command will build a development environment using the